-The Austrian composer Joseph Haydn (1732-1809) was awarded 400 guilders annual fee by Paul II Anton Fürst Esterházy (1711-1762) in 1761 as second Kapellmeister after Eisenstadt appointed.
-Here he spent almost forty years of his life in the princely service and composed his finest works, for example the symphonies "Die Schöpfung", "Die Jahreszeiten" and the "Kaiserquartett" with the Germany melody.
-His complete works comprise 104 symphonies, 60 piano sonatas and 13 Italian operas.
+The Austrian composer Joseph Haydn (1732-1809) received Paul II Anton Fürst for 400 guilders a year Esterházy (1711-1762) after 1761 as second conductor Eisenstadt appointed.
+Here he spent almost 40 years of his life in the princely service and composed his most beautiful works, for example the symphonies "The Creation", "The Seasons" and the "Imperial Quartet" with the Germany melody.
+His entire work comprises 104 symphonies, 60 piano sonatas and 13 Italian operas.